Struggling Republican Pawlenty exits White House race

 On NBC's "Meet the Press," Bachmann sidestepped a question on whether she would seek the endorsement of fellow Minnesotan Pawlenty.
 "I'll be calling him today to wish him well.
 And he brought a very important voice to the race.
 I have a lot of respect for the governor," Bachmann said.

-Perry's candidacy could steal support from Bachmann, replacing her as Romney's top rival and potentially bridging the gap between the party's establishment center and right-wing activists.

-Pawlenty had been seen as a candidate who could attract vital support from independent voters wary of more conservative candidates in a general election against Obama.
+Pawlenty had been seen as a Republican candidate who could attract vital support from independent voters wary of more conservative candidates in a general election against Obama.
+He was on John McCain's short list to be the Republican vice presidential candidate in 2008.

+He left the race just days after a sharp exchange with Bachmann in a Republican debate in Ames, Iowa.
+Pawlenty accused her of having no record of achievement as a politician.
+She fired back by attacking Pawlenty's record as a state governor, including his support for a state cap-and-trade environmental plan and for individual mandates in healthcare.

+"That sounds a lot more like Barack Obama if you ask me," Bachmann scolded him on Thursday.

+But in an ominous sign, some donors to Pawlenty's campaign began to express second thoughts about supporting him.

+"Well, there's a lot of factors that go into a successful campaign.
+Obviously, we had some success raising money, but we needed to continue that, and Ames was a benchmark for that.
+And if we didn't do well in Ames, we weren't going to have the fuel to keep the car going down the road," he said.

-(Additional reporting by Lisa Lambert and Eric Beech in Washington and Todd Melby in Iowa; Editing by Todd Eastham)
+(Additional reporting by Lisa Lambert and Eric Beech in Washington and Todd Melby in Ames, Iowa)